 Contact Adventure Spirit (802) 535-1498 Email: email@example.com

 Our snowy winters are perfect for this very affordable activity.
 There are several prime spots to develop your skills and enjoy the great outdoor sights.
 We begin with a 6.5 K trail right here at Rabbit Hill Inn.
 Choose from numerous groomed and track-set trails that pass from hill farm to white clapboard villages, laid out to showcase the beauty of this area’s classic landscape.
 These area nordic ski centers offer extensive well-groomed trails networks for both classic and skate skiing.
 Rental equipment is easily available.
+Click here for our full cross country ski information page.

 Our neighborhood offers several terrific ski areas (of course, we have a few favorites).
 Each resort has its own unique character and provides outstanding ski trails and services.
 Here you will find less crowding, great natural conditions and varied terrain enhanced by modern lifts and advanced snowmaking systems to ensure excitement for all skill levels.
 Rentals & lessons are obtained easily.
 By the way, many of these ski areas offer great Snowboarding and Tubing.